-- 1. handling a wide range of calls for service; - 2. generating self-initiated activity (e.g., traffic/pedestrian stops); - 3. providing enforcement activity (arrests/citations etc.); - 4. maintaining public order when appropriate; - 5. report writing; - 6. evidence collection, preservation, storage; and - 7. court room testimony.

-Probationary officers are frequently challenged to perform basic job tasks under varying degrees of pressure.
-They may be required to safely operate a motor vehicle under emergency conditions, talk on the radio to the telecommunicator and other responding officers, plan the most efficient route of travel, assess possible threats, consider the need for additional resources and make the appropriate requests in a timely manner, develop a response strategy in route while considering officer safety strategies, and adapt immediately to changing conditions or updated information.
+- 1. handling a wide range of calls for service - 2. generating self-initiated activity (e.g., traffic/pedestrian stops) - 3. providing enforcement activity (arrests/citations etc.) - 4. maintaining public order when appropriate - 5. report writing - 6. evidence collection, preservation, storage - 7. court room testimony talk on the radio to the telecommunicator and other responding officers, plan the most efficient route of travel, assess possible threats, consider the need for additional resources and make the appropriate requests in a timely manner, develop a response strategy in route while considering officer safety strategies, and adapt immediately to changing conditions or updated information.
 Clearly, police officers must be able to multi-task effectively to complete the probationary period and consistently perform the job functions of a competent, fully trained police officer.